Becoming a childminder

 4 Statutory Framework for the Early Years Foundation Stage 2024

-Following your acceptance to the HBCA course you must read ‘Statutory Framework for the Early Years Foundation Stage'.
+Before starting the course you'll need to read the ‘Statutory Framework for the Early Years Foundation Stage'.
 You will need to demonstrate to the inspector that you have fully understood it and can deliver it.
 Otherwise Ofsted will not be able to register you.

 If English is not your first language, you must be able to speak it well enough to: